CDRT/mk_docs/docs/ref/bios/settings/thinkpad/abspersistencemodule.md

 2. Disabled
 3. Permanently Disabled

+!!! info ""
-!> If the module is permanently disabled, it cannot be reenabled. `Permanently Disabled` requires additional confirmation and can only be done through the BIOS Setup screens.
+    If the module is permanently disabled, it cannot be reenabled. `Permanently Disabled` requires additional confirmation and can only be done through the BIOS Setup screens.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|